Top Engineer Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - Practical ways to improve the process
+• - Practical ways the applicant has dealt with difficult colleagues

 What the interviewer is looking for: